ansys/pyacp/README.rst

         git clone https://github.com/ansys/pyacp
         cd pyacp

-2. Make sure you have the latest version of poetry and its shell plugin:
+2. Make sure you have the latest version of uv:

     .. code-block:: bash

         python -m pip install pipx
         pipx ensurepath
-        pipx install poetry
+        pipx install uv
-        pipx inject poetry poetry-plugin-shell

     .. note::

-        At this point, you may need to restart your shell or editor to ensure that the new ``poetry`` command is available.
+        At this point, you may need to restart your shell or editor to ensure that the new ``uv`` command is available.

-4. Install the project and all its development dependencies using poetry.
+    4. Install the project and all its development dependencies using uv.
 This also takes care of creating a new virtual environment:

     .. code-block:: bash

-        poetry install --all-groups --all-extras
+        uv sync --all-groups --all-extras

     This step installs PyACP in an editable mode (no build step is needed, no re-install when changing the code).